Light in correlated disordered media: Structural properties of correlated disordered media

 As shown in the previous section, light scattering in correlated disordered media can be described either by a continuous permittivity model that relies on a spatial permittivity correlation function or by a particulate model that relies on a two-point correlation function in the specific case of localized permittivity variations.
 To start this section, it is interesting to compare these two pictures in practical cases.

 We consider a classical and very relevant example for photonics, that is a 2D assembly of impenetrable disks (diameter $a$) at two different packing fractions $p = 0.10$ and $0.50$, see Fig.~\ref{fig:disk_packing}.
 The disk packings were generated with a compression algorithm~\cite{skoge2006packing} that will be briefly described in Sec.~\ref{sec:3-numerical}.
 The top-left panel of Fig.~\ref{fig:disk_packing} shows the permittivity correlation function $g_\epsilon(|\mathbf{r}-\mathbf{r}'|) = h_\epsilon(|\mathbf{r}-\mathbf{r}'|)+1$ for the disk packings.
+This correlation function was introduced to describe media with a fluctuating continuous permittivity, but can in fact be applied to any type of microstructure given its generality.
 The function first displays a rapid decrease of correlation followed by regular, vanishing oscillations.
-The very short-range correlation here is mostly associated to the finite size of the disks and the oscillations, which are stronger for higher packing fractions, are a signature of correlations between neighboring particles.
+The very short-range correlation here is mostly associated to the finite size of the disks and the oscillations, which are stronger for higher packing fractions, are mostly a signature of correlations between neighboring particles.
+The difficulty to formally distinguish distinct types of correlations is a downside of the generality of $h_\epsilon$.

 The generated disk positions can also serve as a basis to generate more complex structures.
 An example often encountered in photonics is based on Delaunay tesselations (described in Sec.~\ref{sec:3-numerical}).
 In the bottom-left panel of Fig.~\ref{fig:disk_packing}, we show the permittivity correlation function for these ``inverted'' structures, as generated from the disk packing above.
 Strikingly, the behavior of the correlation functions are very similar to those of the disk packing.
 The major difference is observed at small distances due to a very different morphology, but the curves become indistinguishable for $|\mathbf{r}-\mathbf{r}'| \gtrsim a$.